 During the investigation, it was noted that 29.97 was set into the Kollsman window on the aircraft's altimeter.
 The pilot obtained altimeter settings from both Indianapolis Center and the Bluefield ASOS, but could not remember what the setting was.
 About 1,200 feet from the wreckage tops of trees approximately 60-70 feet tall were found sheared off.

 The NTSB determined the cause of this accident to be the pilot's failure to enter the correct altimeter setting, which resulted in flight below the decision height.

 According to the AIM, Section 7-2-3 (b):

 Once in flight, it is very important to frequently obtain current altimeter settings en route.
 If you do not reset your altimeter when flying from an area of high pressure into an area of low pressure, your aircraft will be closer to the surface than your altimeter indicates.
 An inch error in the altimeter setting equals 1,000 feet of altitude.
 To quote an old saying: "GOING FROM A HIGH TO A LOW, LOOK OUT BELOW."

 In this instance, the altimeter was off .19 inches, or about 190 feet.
 The decision height for the approach was 300 AGL.
 The pilot was flying 190 feet LOWER than his altimeter indicated, so when he reached the decision height he was approximately 100 feet AGL.
 Pilots operating IFR below 18,000 feet must ensure the proper altimeter setting is set in the Kollsman window.

 This accident report as well as others can be found in ASF's Online Database.

-More information can be found in ASF's Safety Advisor "Single Pilot IFR".
-Learn the rules of flying IFR with ASF's online training program IFR Adventure.
+More information can be found in ASI's Safety Advisor "Single Pilot IFR".

 VOLUNTEER AT AN AOPA FLY-IN NEAR YOU!